Phone: (905) 525-9140 ext: 27811

 Office: IAHS Rm.
 443

 Her research interests include identifying persons at risk for functional decline and rehabilitation interventions to prevent functional decline and maintain health status in persons with chronic illness.
 My research interests include measurement and intervention issues to promote mobility and lower-extremity functioning in older adults as well as risk factor assessment for decline of mobility and functioning with aging and the health transitions that older persons undergo in the process of disablement.
-I also work with family physicians around the assessment of preclinical disability to teach seniors how to avoid falls and maintain their mobility.
-Recent work has involved clinical trials which have examined complex rehabilitation interventions in primary care settings and have included behavioural, educational and self-management interventions to maximise function, health status and quality of life for persons with chronic illness.
+She also works with family physicians around the assessment of preclinical disability to teach seniors how to avoid falls and maintain their mobility.
+Recent work has involved clinical trials which have examined complex rehabilitation interventions in primary care settings and have included behavioural, educational and self-management interventions to maximize function, health status and quality of life for persons with chronic illness.
 Dr. Richardson is also currently a member of the MAC H2ope clinic Executive Council.

 Julie’s research interests include measurement and intervention issues to promote mobility and lower-extremity functioning in older adults as well as risk factor assessment for decline of mobility and functioning with aging and the health transitions that older persons undergo in the process of disablement.
 She is interested in these issues at a clinical and population level.